 “prodigious ability...she immediately established an atmosphere of strength and confidence”—The New York Sun

 Natalia Kazaryan’s program of all women composers at the Smithsonian Portrait Gallery was named “one of the best classical concerts of the summer 2019” (Washington Post).
 She has appeared in Salzburg’s Schloss Mirabell, Monaco’s Théâtre des Variétés, Madrid’s Auditorio Sony, Florence’s Palazzo Tornabuoni, and the Musée Carnavalet and Salle Cortot in Paris.
-She has received top prizes from the Eastman Young Artists International, Kosciuszko Foundation Chopin, and the New York piano competitions, as well as the Concours FLAME and Concours international de piano d’Ile de France.
-She studied at The Juilliard School and the Escuela Superior de Música Reina Sofía, and completed doctoral studies at the University of Michigan.
-A Fulbright Grant recipient, she also received a “Sobresaliente” Award from the hands of Queen Sofía of Spain, for excellence and outstanding work.
-She currently serves on the adjunct piano faculty of Howard University.
+A Fulbright Grant recipient, she was a top prizewinner at the Eastman Young Artists International, Kosciuszko Foundation Chopin, and the New York piano competitions, as well as the Concours FLAME and Concours international de piano d’Ile de France.
+She studied at The Juilliard School, University of Michigan, and Escuela Superior de Música Reina Sofía, where she received a “Sobresaliente” Award from the hands of Queen Sofía of Spain for excellence and outstanding work.
+She serves on the adjunct piano faculty at Howard University.